-During the warmer months, we enjoy sunshine until late evening, but it gets dark much earlier during the winter.
-Due to careers, school and other daytime obligations, we may get very few chances to take in the wintertime sun.
-And on days when we could enjoy some sunlight, cold temperatures can make it difficult to stay outside for any length of time.
+During the warmer months the sun is visible until late in the evening.
+In the winter months it gets dark much earlier.
+Due to careers, school and other daytime obligations, most people get few chances to take in the wintertime sun.
+On days when enjoying some sunlight is possible, cold temperatures make it difficult to say outside for any length of time.

 Exercise and Physical Activity

-When you’re dealing with a case of the winter blues, exercise may be the last thing you want to do.
+When a case of the winter blues hits, exercise may be the last thing you want to do.
 Due to the increase in melatonin levels, individuals tend to feel drowsy and have trouble finding the motivation to exercise.
-However, while aerobic exercise would certainly yield the most benefit, getting any physical activity at all has major benefits.
+While aerobic exercise would certainly yield the most benefit, any physical activity has major benefits.

-Researchers at the Harvard Medical School determined that five brisk, fast-paced walks for 35 minutes each week, or three 60-minute walks per week, led to major improvements in symptoms of depression.6 Another study found that exercising in sunlight or under bright light was particularly effective in alleviating symptoms of seasonal affective disorder.7 Of course, there are other benefits beyond improvements in mood, including boosts in social and cognitive functioning, so incorporating physical activity into one’s wintertime routine can help alleviate seasonal depression while improving overall health.
+Researchers at the Harvard Medical School determined that five brisk, fast-paced walks for 35 minutes each week, or three 60-minute walks per week, led to major improvements in symptoms of depression.
+Another study found that exercising in sunlight or under bright light was particularly effective in alleviating symptoms of seasonal affective disorder.
+There are other benefits beyond improvements in mood, including boosts in social and cognitive functioning.
+Incorporating physical activity into one’s wintertime routine can also improve overall health.

 The most difficult part of overcoming the winter blues may be finding the motivation to put any of these strategies into practice.
-However, with some sunlight, a strategic diet, a little upbeat music and some physical activity, you can improve your mood and hold onto your sobriety by keeping those winter blues at bay.
+However, with some sunlight, a strategic diet, and some physical activity, you can improve your mood and hold onto your sobriety by keeping those winter blues at bay.

 Written by Dane O’Leary